 Manufacturing lokum became the first big businesses with close relation to Turkish coffee.
 Later coffee pot making and porcelain cups established their trademarks in Turkish coffee business.

-C offee has a distinctive place at the hospitality of Turkish people, if invited to have coffee, you have to accept, as it is considered rude to turn down the offer.
-That’s how serious they are about Coffee Culture in Turkey.
+Coffee has a distinctive place at the hospitality of Turkish people, if invited to have coffee, you have to accept, as it is considered rude to turn down the offer.
+That’s how serious they are about coffee in Turkey.

 “Whether rich or poor most households in Istanbul had a special room for accepting guests.
 It was in this room that dinner and refreshments would be served, politics discussed, intellectual opinions formed.”

-The role of the selamlık continued to exist within Ottoman culture but it was transferred from the private household into the public coffeehouse.
+The role of the selamlık continued to exist within Ottoman culture and it was transferred from the private household into the public coffeehouse.

 Traditionally, women liked to gather around coffee with neighbors and relatives as part of their social routine.
-Occasionally during those gatherings, fal or fortune telling was practiced.
+Occasionally during those gatherings, fal or fortune telling is practiced.

 Because Türk kahvesi is not filtered or strained, as the coffee is consumed, a dark, muddy sediment forms at the cup’s base.
 The centuries old practice of reading images in leftover coffee grounds, is known as Tasseography.